-Explore projected changes in Annual Average Maximum Temperature, Annual Average Minimum Temperature and Annual Total Precipitation through end of this century for California.
+Explore projected changes in annual average Maximum Temperature, Minimum Temperature and Precipitation through end of this century for California.

 Four models have been selected by California’s Climate Action Team Research Working Group as priority models for research contributing to California’s Fourth Climate Change Assessment.
 Projected future climate from these four models can be described as producing:

 - The model simulation that is most unlike the first three for the best coverage of different possibilities (MIROC5)

 Overall temperatures are projected to rise substantially throughout this century.
 These projections differ depending on the time of year and the type of measurement (highs vs. lows), all of which have different potential effects to the state's ecosystem health, agricultural production, water use and availability, and energy demand.
 On average, the projections show little change in total annual precipitation in California.
 Furthermore, among several models, precipitation projections do not show a consistent trend during the next century.
 The Mediterranean seasonal precipitation pattern is expected to continue, with most precipitation falling during winter from North Pacific storms.
 However, even modest changes would have a significant impact because California ecosystems are conditioned to historical precipitation levels and water resources are nearly fully utilized.